andrewflbarnes/synacor-challenge/README.md

 I solved some of the more interesting puzzles.

 Building the initial VM was relatively simple with my main problem managing the little endianess.
-Intially I preserved this throughout the execution but later I refactored to just conver the program to big endian when reading it into memory - much easier!
+Intially I preserved this throughout the execution but later I refactored to just convert the program to big endian when reading it into memory - much easier!

 ## The harder codes (MINOR SPOILERS!)